shubhamtamhane/student-performance-python/README.md

 A dataset comprising of gender, race/ethnicity, parental level of education, lunch payment method, test preparation course summary of students of a particular college having maths, reading and writing scores on a test.

-It consists of 8 rows and 1000 columns.
+It consists of 8 columns and 1000 rows.

 The notebook contains analysis of how the features are related to each other and the predictive ability of Random Forest Regressor .